Oondanomala/ONI-Mods/AutomatedCanistersReloaded/README.md

  - Conveyor Gas Unloader: unloads canisters from a conveyor rail into a gas pipe.
  - Conveyor Liquid Unloader: unloads bottles from a conveyor rail into a liquid pipe.

-Credits to asquared31415 for the original mod.
+Credits to asquared31415 for the original mod, and thanks to Peter Han for his awesome library.

 [Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3029304394)